bittyphp/bitty/src/Router/README.md

 Bitty's router supports [PSR-7](http://www.php-fig.org/psr/psr-7/) HTTP message interfaces.
 When a route is called, it is passed an instance of `Psr\Http\Message\ServerRequestInterface` and must return an instance of `Psr\Http\Message\ResponseInterface`.

+The router itself is merely a wrapper around a few services:

+1. **The route collection.** This holds all the routes to be shared between other router services.
+Can be accessed directly from the container using `route.collection`.
+2. **The route matcher.** Matches routes against an HTTP request.
+Can be accessed directly using `route.matcher`.
+3. **URI generator.** Generates a URI for a given route.
+Can be accessed directly using `uri.generator`.

 ## Adding a Route

 Routes can be customized pretty well.
 Bitty supports the following options: